6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 Short-Form Video Example: Soy Yo Candle

-Soy Yo Candle used this formula to create this short-form video.
+Soy Yo Candle used the formula mentioned above to create this short-form video.
 Presumably, one of the biggest struggles of owning candles is making them last.

 In just a few seconds, the brand presented a problem, offered a solution, and promoted its product.
 It can be as simple as that.